 As usual, if I have questions, Stella has answers, only not necessarily to what a mere critic might ask.
 In 2003 and 2005, he again exceeds his own limits.
 Both times, he takes over his dealer's regular space, including half the office.
 He exceeds the limits in another way, too.
 In these paintings, the paint vanishes.

 Some hang from the ceiling.
 They look massive, but they rotate at the slightest touch.
 Others project so far off the wall that one can get behind them.
-He may not call them sculpture, but they definitely get around.
+He may not call them sculpture, any more than Judy Pfaff with her own untamed painting, but they definitely get around.
 Surprisingly, it leads to Stella's most memorable work in years.
 Along with the paint, he seems to have stripped away layer upon layer of old habits and dusty ideas.

 The shift in 2003 returns him to his Minimalist roots.
 One can spot the recurring elements—the rods, the coils, and the mesh—that define this series.
 One can see again the image and object.
 They face the viewer once more, eye to eye, even in the round.
 One work, I could swear, looks like a helmet.
 For the first time since Stella's exotic birds, I can see lightness and a connection to life, befitting a series named after bamboo.